-At a glance: How to overcome the attribution challenge of podcast mobile app advertising.
+At a glance: Overcome the attribution challenge of mobile app advertising on podcasts by using one of several AppsFlyer solutions.

 Podcast attribution methods